 A normal entry ticket doesn’t include rides – which is a good option if you just want to enjoy the classic vibe and beautiful setup.
 But, if you want to go on the rides you can get an additional ride pass or an all-inclusive pass.
 Be sure to check the Tivoli website for special offers as well as extras you can add on to your visit.

-Ticket Options for Visitors 8+ Wanting to Ride!
+Ticket Options for Visitors (8 Years and Older)

 This can be an expensive visit if you don’t plan well, but many of the packages are a great deal – especially with a meal and drink included, as well as ride photos.